stria-llc/oracle_clm_sync/README.md

 * User: OracleHcmClmSyncUser
-  * Directly assigned policies that allow pushing images to the ECR repository and reads/writes on the SimpelDB domain.
+  * Directly assigned policies that allow pushing images to the ECR repository and reads/writes on the SimpleDB domain.
 * User: OracleHcmClmSyncZohoUser
   * Directly assigned as policy that provides read-only access to the CSVs that contain delivery log records in S3.